Libre-Square/docker-django-cms/README.md

 The following is a suggestion of how to use this image

 ## Step 1: Create a user defined bridge network
-> docker network create -d bridge *bridge network name*
+> docker network create -d bridge --internal *bridge network name*

 ## Step 2: Deploy a PostgreSQL container in the private network
 > export POSTGRES_DB=*database name*